Survivor Series (1992): Reception

 Survivor Series 1992 was attended by 17,500 fans, the same number as the previous year.
 It drew more fans than any of the following three Survivor Series event would draw.
 The pay-per-view buyrate was 1.4, which means that 1.4 percent of households to which the event was available purchased the pay-per-view.
 This was, to that point, the lowest buyrate in Survivor Series history and down more than one-third from the previous year's 2.2 buyrate.
 The buyrate was higher than that of any of the following twelve Survivor Series events, however.

-Dave Meltzer awarded the main event 4.5 stars out of five, while giving the Flair/Ramon vs. Savage/Perfect tag team match 3.25 stars.
+Dave Meltzer awarded the Hart-Michaels match 4.5 stars out of five, while giving the Flair/Ramon vs. Savage/Perfect tag team match 3.25 stars.
 The remaining matches received 2.25 stars or lower, with Kamala vs. The Undertaker being an unrated "dud".
 Writing for The History of WWE, Matt Pettycord stated that the event was "pretty decent" considering that The Mountie, Davey Boy Smith, and the Ultimate Warrior left the company shortly before the event.
 On a five-star scale, he rated only the aforementioned tag team match and Hart vs. Michaels higher than one star.
 He stated that the event is "recommended, but not required", although the WWF World Heavyweight Championship match was a "must-see".

 Adam Gutschmidt, reviewing the event for Online Onslaught, gave a rating of one-quarter star for the Nightstick on a Pole match and one-half star each for the High Energy vs. The Headshrinkers match and the Yokozuna vs. Virgil match.
 He enjoyed the WWF World Heavyweight Championship match, although he was disappointed by its lack of buildup prior to the event.
 He also felt that the Flair/Ramon vs. Savage/Perfect match was a good one until the ending got out of control.
 Brian Hoops of Pro Wrestling Torch agreed, stating that the WWF World Heavyweight Championship match was the highlight and that the Flair/Ramon vs. Savage/Perfect bout was also enjoyable: he recommended fast-forwarding through the rest of the show.

 The event was released in North America on VHS by Coliseum Video on February 11, 1993.
 The VHS version was released in the United Kingdom on March 8, 1993.
 A DVD version is also available in the United Kingdom; it was packaged together with Survivor Series 1991 as part of the WWE Tagged Classics line and released on November 7, 2005.